tonis2/ash-experiment/README.md

 ##### Running examples

-Open examples folders and run with --bin
+Open examples folders and run with --bin.

 ```
 cargo run --bin lights
 ```

+Some examples can be rotated with mouse.

 For shader building i used [glslang](https://github.com/KhronosGroup/glslang)